Chinese New Year in Finland: Bringing Tech to the Fair

 The hardworking AI was the unsung hero ensuring everything ran smoothly.

-What’s a fair without a lottery?
-After the Blessing Wall finished its scroll, we randomly selected one lucky participant from all the blessings submitted, displaying their name and message on the big screen while awarding them a special New Year gift.
+What is a fair without a lottery?
+After the blessing wall finished scrolling, we picked one lucky participant from all the submitted messages, showed their name and blessing on the big screen, and gave them a New Year gift.

 A post on Xiaohongshu capturing our lottery segment in action.

-Whether it was the AI ensuring positive blessings or the interactive screen designs, our goal was to use simple tech tools to bring people closer together.
-On a cold Finnish winter day, these blessings were the perfect antidote to the chill.
+Whether it was the AI checking messages or the screen design itself, the goal was the same: use simple tools to make people feel a little closer to each other.
+On a cold Finnish winter day, that was enough.